 The Leonardo da Vinci diet is based on the principles of moderation, discipline, and savouring your food.
 He ate fresh, fibre rich, water-rich, and vegetable filled foods.
 Leonardo kept fat, salt, and sugar to the minimum.

 Leonardo da Vinci is widely viewed as a genius crossing many art forms as well as scientific and philosophical thought.
 It is therefore worth taking some time to explore his ideas a little and perhaps trying them.
+Leonardo left us with reams of notes and a great many journal entries, many of which were written backwards.
+They allow us to understand more about him, how he might have undiagnosed ADHD, and how setting a unique routine was important to him; especially when mixed with his dietary ideas.

 1. Principles of the Leonardo da Vinci diet